 They love their family so much that if they are alone for more than a few hours, they can suffer from separation anxiety.

-In order to prevent destructive behavior from such anxiety attacks, you need to make sure your Blackie is occupied.
+To prevent destructive behavior from such anxiety attacks, you need to make sure your Blackie is occupied.

 By occupied, we mean mentally and physically active so that he isn’t focused on the fact that you are not home.